The Evans Family

 premises in the Strand, London.

-In 1815, Maurice was involved in the lawsuit Smith vs. Mercer,
+In 1815, Maurice was involved in the lawsuit Smith vs. Mercer, a complex

-agent world of Maurice Evans.
+Maurice Evans.

 Maurice was the author of The Ægis of England or the Triumphs of the Late War

-(1817), a collection of the thanks of Parliament to officers of the
+(1817), a collection of the thanks of Parliament to officers of the navy and

-navy and army, with biographical and miltary notes.
+army, with biographical and miltary notes.

 5 February 1827, in Emsworth, Hampshire, England, aged 49